Viktar Babaryka: Hospitalisation and disappearance

 On the night of 24 and 25 April 2023, Babaryka was, according to worker's rights group Rabočy Ruch, subjected to beating by prison security and subsequently transported to the surgical department of the Novopolotsk hospital three days later.
 At the time, he was described as being in a "moderately severe" state of health by the Telegram channel of his electoral team.
 He subsequently disappeared from the hospital the next day, and has not been seen since.

 Babaryka's disappearance, along with the disappearances of Maxim Znak, Sergei Tikhanovsky, and others, has been characterised as an enforced disappearance by the office of Sviatlana Tsikhanouskaya, citing a report from the United Nations Human Rights Committee.
 The European Parliament has also condemned Babaryka's disappearance and blamed the government of Belarus.

 Prison officials have denied that Babaryka has disappeared, claiming that he is "alive and healthy" and continues to serve out his sentence.

 In January 2025, Roman Protasevich paid a visit to Babaryka.

+Release

+On 13 December 2025, he was released by the Belarusian regime and deported from Belarus to Ukraine in exchange for the lifting of sanctions on the Belarusian potash industry by the United States.
+Soon after, Babaryka arrived in Germany at the invitation of the German authorities.